In a perfect world, a mom and a stepmom would get along.

 Keep doing you.

-And remember, we all have to do what we feel is best for us in any given moment!
-Even though it may be better for the kids to have open dialogue between to two women in their lives, you have to respect that it's not a priority for her at this point in time!
+And remember, we all need to do what we feel is best for us in any given moment!
+Even though it may be better for the kids to have open dialogue between to two women in their lives, you must respect that it’s not a priority for her right now